Itz-Hyperz/HyperzHudDesign-FiveM/README.md

 Also I did edit the cooldown script and Fax-AOP script to remove the time from it, and also the cooldown to add a cleaner font and use a remaining text option like DOJRP's cooldown...

+If you want the fuel bar like DOJRP has on their vehicles, you can get it using either Legacy Fuel (https://forum.cfx.re/t/release-esx-non-esx-legacyfuel-system/148442), or frfuel (https://forum.cfx.re/t/release-frfuel-v1-7-0/5467)

+#Installation

 Simply add the [HUD] folder to your resources